danielraffel/Ping-Reboot/README.md

 - It's crucial to review and understand the actions performed by the script to ensure it aligns with your project requirements.
 - This project, with slight modifications, integrates components from [httpPing](https://github.com/danielraffel/httpPing) and [restartVMService](https://github.com/danielraffel/restartVMService).
 It has been repackaged for broader utility beyond its initial use for [Ghost.org](http://ghost.org).
 - Initially, this tool was developed to oversee a [Ghost Blog](http://ghost.org) operating on a Google Cloud e2 micro-instance with limited resources.
 The blog frequently experienced downtimes, prompting the need for automation in its restart process.
+- At time of publishing, assuming you're not running other Google Cloud Functions this service should fall below minimum thresholds to trigger billing costs though I would advise you to check the latest Google pricing tiers to confirm that remains the case.